All Episodes

 That's the currency manipulation.

-So it's all a central bank thing and and it's a weapon.
+So it's all a central bank thing and it's a weapon.

-How soon do you do you expect deals to be announced and and what countries do you expect will move expeditiously?
+How soon with the 75 countries that created the 90-day pause, how soon do you expect deals to be announced and what countries do you expect will move expeditiously?

 Because I would probably make the argument, I think I know Trump pretty well.

-Um I'm pretty sure if you get one of the first twenty deals, you're probably gonna get a better deal if you than if you got the last ten.
+I'm pretty sure if you get one of the first 20 deals, you're probably going to get a better deal than if you got the last 10.

-And it's when uh fortunately I've been more of an observer of that than having to negotiate with him uh myself.
+Fortunately, I've been more of an observer of that than having to negotiate with him myself.

-If I say I want an hour for the TV show, you know, he says, Oh, I'll give you twenty minutes.
+If I say I want an hour for the TV show, you know, he says, I'll give you 20 minutes.

 That's where he starts.

-And both and by the way, he he has every intention of giving me the the time for the full hour, and then it usually will go way over time.
+And by the way, he has every intention of giving me the time for the full hour, and then he usually will go way overtime.

 And then I'll have more material for the next night.